 Winters & Hirsch has advised the Berlin-based Grundstein Group on the sale of a student residence in the university town of Göttingen.
 The property was acquired by Bouwfonds Investment Management GmbH for the Bouwfonds European Student Housing Fund.

-With some 120,000 residents, Göttingen is the sixth-largest city of Lower Saxony.
+With some 120,000 residents, Göttingen is the sixth-largest city in Lower Saxony.
 Göttingen is largely dominated by the Georg-August University, the oldest and largest university in the state, as well as two further universities and numerous well-known research institutes.
-Students account for around 20 percent of the town’s population.
+Students account for around 20 per cent of the town’s population.
 Besides higher education, Göttingen’s local economy is driven by measuring technology, optical industry, laser technology, and logistics.